hahnec/plenoptisign/README.rst

 Light field geometry estimator for a Standard Plenoptic Camera (SPC).

-With this python module, a pair of lightfield rays is treated as a system of linear functions whose solution yields ray intersections indicating distances to refocused object planes or virtual camera positions for perspective projections captured by an SPC.
+This software treats a pair of lightfield rays as a system of linear functions whose solution yields ray intersections indicating distances to refocused object planes or virtual camera positions for perspective projections captured by an SPC.

 |release| |license| |code| |repo| |downloads|